scikit-hep/iminuit/doc/index.rst

 iminuit
 =======

-MINUIT from Python - Fitting like a boss

-`iminuit` is a Python interface to the `MINUIT` C++ package.
+Jupyter-friendly Python interface to the C++ Minuit2 library.

-It can be used as a general robust function minimisation method, but is most commonly used for likelihood fits of models to data, and to get model parameter error estimates from likelihood profile analysis.
+`iminuit` can be used for general function minimization, but is most commonly used for least-squares and maximum-likelihood fits of models to data, and to get model parameter error estimates from likelihood profile analysis.

 * Code: https://github.com/scikit-hep/iminuit
 * Documentation: http://iminuit.readthedocs.org/